When and How Often to Shock a Hot Tub

 Why shock hot tubs?

 The chlorine you use regularly will be stabilized.
-This means it also includes CYA (cyanuric acid) which slows down the evaporation of chlorine from the hot tub’s water allowing it more time to work on sanitizing the water.
+This means it also includes CYA (cyanuric acid), which slows down the evaporation of chlorine from the hot tub’s water, allowing it more time to sanitize the water.

 Shocking a hot tub has many benefits:

-• Shock treatment breaks down chloramines (or bromamines) which are basically chlorine/bromine molecules that have attached themselves to contaminents.
-It is these that give a hot tub that “chlorine swimming pool smell”.
-Without shocking, these will just continue to build up.
+• Shock treatment breaks down chloramines (or bromamines) and chlorine/bromine molecules attached to contaminants.
+These are what give a hot tub that “chlorine swimming pool smell.”
+Without shocking, these will continue to build up.

-• Everyone that jumps in your hot tub takes some sort of organic contaminants with them.
-Think of contaminants such as dead skin cells, hair, shampoo, sunscreen, perfumes, deodorants, oils, etc. Shock will help kill bacteria and keep the hot tub clean.
+• Everyone who jumps in your hot tub takes some sort of organic contaminants with them.
+These contaminants include dead skin cells, hair, shampoo, sunscreen, perfumes, deodorants, oils, etc. Shock will help kill bacteria and keep the hot tub clean.

 • Shocking a hot tub will keep the water fresh and clear.
-(If the water is not clear, this is a good indication that the hot tub needs to be shocked.)
+(If the water is unclear, the hot tub needs to be shocked.)

 shocking a hot tub before a hot tub party